ravivyas84/go-blog/posts/api-architecture-tips.md

 I am just about to complete a project where my company architected an API for a client.
 I learned a lot of things during this project.
 So here are my tips for API architecture.

 1. Never have a single person design an API
     A lot can be said about why to do this.
 A simple answer is when someone thinks of a solution he/she is usually biased towards that solution unless proven wrong.
 Now to keep the bias in check and if needed challenge an idea you need a second person.
 Also, more people equal to more ideas.
-But don’t have a huge team, it will slow down the entire process.
+But don't have a huge team, it will slow down the entire process.
 2. Make APIs concise: An API that is not concise is usually hard to understand and implement.
 3. Plan for the future
     Keep in mind future functionalities the API might have, also make sure that the API is built of simple blocks so that future versions need not have to rewrite the entire API